-Finding the Right Baby Clothes Sizes
+Finding the Right Size For Your Baby

 If you find that buying baby clothes that are exactly the current age and weight of your baby, chances are you baby will outgrow them every week.
 Newborns, especially in their first few weeks of life, grow exceptionally fast.

 With that in mind, it is commonly recommended to by a size or two bigger than the actual baby’s size.
 During these early stages of life, it’s recommended to have a few extra Onesies and sleepers across different sizes.